tpriest0/NS5_marine_group_manuscript_figures/README.md

-# NS5_marine_group_manuscript_figures
+# "Niche partitioning of the ubiquitous and ecologically relevant NS5 marine group"

-R script to produce the figures in the manuscript
+This repository contains the data tables and the R script to recreate the main body figures from the manuscript.
+The packages that are required for the script to work are outlined within the script itself.